 This is the block diagram of Fuser.

 As I mentioned before, I designed this module for myself.
-But if anyone feels that it could be a good addition for your system, I have made available this module in three different presentations:
+But if anyone feels that it could be a good addition for your system, I will have available this module in three different presentations:

 Fully assembled module